greje656/Questions/validation.md

 ![Imgur](images/fix1.jpg)

-And here is the fix in the context of a scene with a lot of smooth specular surfaces:
+With scenes with a lot of smooth reflective surfaces, the impact can be quite noticable:
 ![Imgur](images/fixc.gif)
 ![Imgur](images/fixa.gif)
 ![Imgur](images/fixb.gif)

 The second thing we notice is that different materials treated the fresnel term of metals in two different ways: tinted or untinted: